dtfabio/Manage-course-Gym/README.md

-# Software for manage course in a Gym
+# Management course in a Gym

 Jimmy is a body building instructor and needs a program to manage the courses provided by his gym, the Air's Gym.
 Specifically, the program must make the following features available